DinhNgocVan/Mobile-UET-INT3120_20/README.md

-# Mobile-UET-INT3120_20
+# Mobile UET INT3120_20
-Mobile class road
+This is repo of Đinh Ngọc Vân from class INT3120_20 mobile UET I.